eclipse-sumo/sumo/docs/web/docs/Tutorials/Calibration/Berlin.md

 ## Summary and Outlook

-It was demonstrated that Variable Speed Signs allow to model congestion effects caused outside the simulated net.
+It was demonstrated that Variable Speed Signs allow modeling congestion effects caused outside the simulated net.
 The resulting duration and length of the vehicle-queue in the simulation matches to measurements at the UTRaLab.
 Currently further verification of the simulation